symfony/symfony-docs/quick_tour/the_big_picture.rst

 Working with Environments
 -------------------------

-Now that you have a better understanding on how Symfony2 works, have a closer look at the bottom of the page; you will notice a small bar with the Symfony2 and PHP logos.
-It is called the "Web Debug Toolbar" and it is the developer's best friend.
-Of course, such a tool must not be displayed when you deploy your application to your production servers.
+Now that you have a better understanding of how Symfony2 works, have a closer look at the bottom of the page; you will notice a small bar with the Symfony2 and PHP logos.
+This is called the "Web Debug Toolbar" and it is the developer's best friend.
+Of course, such a tool must not be displayed when you deploy your application to production.
 That's why you will find another front controller in the ``web/`` directory (``app.php``), optimized for the production environment:

     http://localhost/sandbox/web/app.php/hello/Fabien